 By the 1908-1909 winter season, 84 Commonwealth was the home of Samuel Arthur Bent and his wife, Mary E. (Thompson) Bent.

 Samuel Arthur Bent was a lawyer, author, and educator.
 He died in November of 1912.
 Mary Bent and their children, Arthur and Mildred Bent, continued to live at 84 Commonwealth in 1917.
 In that year, they were listed in the Blue Book both at 84 Commonwealth and at the Hotel Vendôme.

-By 1920, 84 Commonwealth was the home of Dr. Worcester Randolph Angell, a physician, and his wife, Helen N. (Hogg) Potter Angell.
+By the 1919-1920 winter season, 84 Commonwealth was the home of Dr. Worcester Randolph Angell, a physician, and his wife, Helen N. (Hogg) Potter Angell.
 He also maintained his medical offices there and accepted lodgers.
 They previously had lived in Brookline.

 Dr. Angell’s brother, Dewey Angell, a salesman, lived with them from about 1920 through about 1924.

 On July 1, 1926, 84 Commonwealth was purchased from the estate of Sarah Hook (Appleton) Burnham by Grace L. Stratton, as trustee under the will of John Stratton.